robbievanleeuwen/section-properties/docs/user_guide/materials.rst

-:class:`~sectionproperties.pre.pre.Material` objects are assigned to :class:`~sectionproperties.pre.geometry.Geometry` objects, learn more about how to manipulate a :class:`~sectionproperties.pre.geometry.Geometry`'s material here (TODO: create link).
+:class:`~sectionproperties.pre.pre.Material` objects are assigned to :class:`~sectionproperties.pre.geometry.Geometry` objects, learn more about how to manipulate a :class:`~sectionproperties.pre.geometry.Geometry`'s material here, :ref:`label-geom-material`.

 Assigning materials affects the results reported by ``sectionproperties``, learn more here (TODO: create link).